Mayurji/Computer-Vision/README.md

      * Color format of images like HSV and RGB.

      * Clustering the parts of image using Kmeans.

      * Face detection.

      * Noise reduction in an image.

      * Filters like LPF, HPF, Sobel etc.

      * Convolutional Neural Network.

-     * Classification of Images using CNN
+     * Classification of Images using CNN.

      * Facial Keypoint detection.

      * Applying Filter on detected facial Keypoints like Snapchat.

-     * Brief description on RCNN, FRCNN, Faster RCNN, YOLO etc
+     * Brief description on RCNN, FRCNN, Faster RCNN, YOLO etc.

      * Classification of Multiple Object in an image.

-     * Tracking and Classifying objects in an Video using Darknet/Yolov3
+     * Tracking and Classifying objects in an Video using Darknet/Yolov3.

      * Creating Basic LSTM network for POS tagging.

      * Generate Next word based on Previous Input using LSTM.